gdt050579/AppCUI/README.md

 ## Building for UNIX systems

 On Linux and MacOS - the project will require ncurses to work.
 If you have it installed an it's the newest version (6.2 as of writing) - everything should work smoothly.
-Otherwise, you may need to tell cmake the path to your ncurses"
+Otherwise, you may need to tell cmake the path to your ncurses

 This is done by setting the `-DCMAKE_PREFIX_PATH`